Learn Hive Query to Unlock the Power of Big Data Analytics

 SELECT anon_id, substr (advancedatetime, 6, 2) AS reading_year, count (eleckwh) AS total_row_count, sum (eleckwh) AS total_period_usage, min (eleckwh) AS min_period_usage, avg (eleckwh) AS avg_period_usage, max (eleckwh) AS max_period_usage FROM elec_c GROUP BY anon_id, substr (advancedatetime, 6, 2) ORDER BY anon_id, reading_year;

 The Distinct keyword provides a set of a unique combination of column values within a table without any kind of aggregation.

 SELECT DISTINCT eprofileclass, fueltypes FROM geog_all;

-In the elec_c and gas_c tables, the advance DateTime column, although it contains timestamp type information, it is defined as a string type.
+In the elec_c and gas_c tables, the advance DateTime column, although it contains timestamp-type information, it is defined as a string type.
 For much of the time, this can be quite convenient.
 However, there will be times when we really do need to be able to treat the column as a Timestamp.
-Perhaps the most obvious example is when you need to sort rows based on the advanced at time column.
+Perhaps the most obvious example is when you need to sort rows based on the advanced time column.

 from_unixtime takes an integer and converts it into a recognizable Timestamp string

 SELECT unix_timestamp () AS currenttime FROM sample_07 LIMIT 1; SELECT from_unixtime (unix_timestamp ()) AS currenttime FROM sample_07 LIMIT 1;

 There are various date part functions that will extract the relevant parts from a Timestamp string.